Volunteer Your Time

 We are always looking for volunteers who are passionate about supporting the ladies at Freedom a la Cart on their journey toward restoration and self-sufficiency.
 There are several ways to donate your time and talent.

-We encourage all volunteer to complete basic Anti-Human Trafficking training available through She Has A Name ministry at Veritas Community Church.
-View details and register for human trafficking training.
+We encourage all volunteer to complete basic Anti-Human Trafficking training available through She Has A Name ministry.
+To become a CATCH/Freedom mentor, an additional Mentor Training is required.

 Volunteer in Freedom a la Cart’s Kitchen